NEXUS-IBA: 45 Years of Global Broadcasting Innovation and Bridging Digital Divides

 Camping severely reprimanded Bacoccina for his approach.
 The event highlighted the tension between Camping’s rigid adherence to his unique doctrine and Bacoccina’s traditional Christian worldview.
 This clash of ideologies ultimately led to Bacoccina’s decision to resign from Family Radio, marking a pivotal moment in his religious journey.

-After a few months, Eros decided to resign, so the Italian service of Family Radio (WYFR) was soon discontinued.
-Eros Bacoccina, as the Pastor of the Italian church at 39 Amazon Avenue in San Francisco, was able to retain support from a group of Italian emigrants in the San Francisco and the Bay area and was able to support the production of his own daily 30-minute radio program in Italian called “La Buona Novella”.
-This program and the original program from Family Radio were broadcast on NEXUS-IBA stations daily on FM and Shortwave for several years since 1979.
+Soon after Eros Bacoccina resigned from Family Radio, the Italian service of Family Radio (WYFR) was discontinued.
+Eros Bacoccina, as the Pastor of the Italian church at 39 Amazon Avenue in San Francisco, was able to retain support from a group of Italian emigrants in the San Francisco and the Bay area and was able to the production of his own daily 30-minute radio program in Italian called “La Buona Novella” (the Good News).
+The “La Buona Novella” program and the original program from Family Radio were broadcast on NEXUS-IBA stations daily on FM and Shortwave for several years since 1979.

 Family Ties: The Indispensable Roles of Carla Bacoccina and Tina Scopazzi